chomskim/Network-Programming/README.md

 # Network-Programming
-Java &amp; Python Network programming Example
+<p>Java &amp; Python Network programming Example</p>

-To use svg in messanger client import xmlparserv2.jar and it should be higher than jre libs
+<p>To use svg in messanger client import xmlparserv2.jar
+and it should be higher than jre libs</p>